Free Prescription Medication for Those Without Insurance

 Pharmacy Volunteers Needed!

 The first and most important part of serving patients at SVdP Pharmacy involves screening visitors to qualify them for service, and assisting them with completing their applications.
-Due to the high volume of need, we greatly need intake volunteers who can answer questions for pharmacy visitors and help staff process paperwork.
+Due to the high volume of need, we greatly need regular intake volunteers who can answer questions for pharmacy visitors and help staff process paperwork.
 Intake volunteers do not need to be licensed, and must only complete the easy, online training.

-- Click HERE to complete the easy online training: http://tinyurl.com/svdpregister
+- Complete the easy online training: http://tinyurl.com/svdpregister

 The pharmacy also needs certified pharmacists and pharmacy technicians to dispense medications.
 Certification must be current.